List of awards and nominations received by Amy Poehler

 Amy Poehler is an American actress, comedian, writer, and producer.
-Throughout her career, she has received various accolades including a Primetime Emmy Award, a Golden Globe Award and a Writers Guild of America Award as well as nominations for six Critics' Choice Awards, a Grammy Award, a Producers Guild of America Award, and three Screen Actors Guild Awards.
+Throughout her career, she has received various accolades including a Primetime Emmy Award, two Golden Globe Awards and a Writers Guild of America Award as well as nominations for six Critics' Choice Awards, a Grammy Award, a Producers Guild of America Award, and three Screen Actors Guild Awards.

 Poehler started her career as a cast member on the NBC sketch series Saturday Night Live from 2001 to 2008, where she received nominations for two Primetime Emmy Awards for Outstanding Supporting Actress in a Comedy Series before finally winning the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series in 2016 when she came to co-host the show alongside Tina Fey.
 She served as a producer and portrayed Leslie Knope in the NBC sitcom Parks and Recreation (2009–2015) for which she earned a Golden Globe Award for Best Actress – Television Series Musical or Comedy and a Critics' Choice Television Award for Best Actress in a Comedy Series along with nominations for six Primetime Emmy Awards for Outstanding Lead Actress in a Comedy Series and three Screen Actors Guild Awards for Outstanding Actress in a Comedy Series.
 During this time she earned notoriety for co-hosting the Golden Globe Awards four times in the years 2013, 2014, 2015, and 2021, with Tina Fey.
 She wrote her biography Yes Please in 2016 which was turned into an audiobook and was nominated for the Grammy Award for Best Spoken Word Album.

 As a producer, she produced the Netflix comedy-drama series Russian Doll (2019–2022), which was nominated for the Primetime Emmy Award for Outstanding Comedy Series and the Primetime Emmy Award for Outstanding Writing in a Comedy Series.
 She co-hosted the NBC reality competition series Making It (2018–2021) with her Parks and Recreation co-star Nick Offerman, for which she was nominated for the Primetime Emmy Award for Outstanding Host for a Reality or Reality Competition Program thrice in 2019, 2020, and 2022.

-She co-hosted the Peacock reality series Baking It (2021–2023) with Maya Rudolph earning a Primetime Emmy Award in 2023.
+She co-hosted the Peacock reality series Baking It (2021–2023) with Maya Rudolph earning a Primetime Emmy Award nomination in 2023.
 On film, Poehler has acted in the comedy films Wet Hot American Summer (2001), Mean Girls (2004), Blades of Glory (2007), Baby Mama (2008), and Sisters (2015).
 She voiced Joy in the Disney-Pixar animated film Inside Out (2015) and its sequel, Inside Out 2 (2024).
 The former won the Academy Award for Best Animated Feature.

 Poelher was included among the Time Magazine's List of 100 Most Influential People in the World in 2011.
 She received Variety Magazine's Power of Comedy Award that same year.
 In 2015, Poehler was honored with a star on the Hollywood Walk of Fame.